 [3:185] Every soul (person) will be tasting of the death, and you will only be paid in full your reward on a Day of the Resurrection.
 Then whoever has been pulled away from the Fire and has been admitted into the Paradise, then certainly, he has succeeded.
 And the life of the world is not but an enjoyment of the delusion.

-[3:59] Indeed, the example of Jesus with God is similar to that of Adam; He created him from dust (min turaabin), then said to him, “Be,” so he was.
+[3:59] Indeed, an example of Jesus with God is like an example of Adam; He has created him from dust (min turaabin), then He said to him, “Be,” then he was.

-[38:72] “Once I design him, and blow into him from My spirit (wa-nafakhtu feehi min roohi-i), you shall fall prostrate before him.”
+[38:72] “So when I have designed him, and have breathed into him from My spirit (wa-nafakhtu feehi min roohi-i), then you shall fall down to him being prostrators.”

-[32:9] Then He shaped him and blew into him from His spirit (wa-nafakha feehi min roohihi).
-And He gave you the hearing, the vision, and the understanding (wa-ja’ala lakumu al-sam’a wal-absaara wal-afidata); rarely are you thankful.
+[32:9] Then He had designed him and had breathed into him from His spirit (wa-nafakha feehi min roohihi).
+And He has given you the hearing, the vision, and the understanding (wa-ja’ala lakumu al-sam’a wal-absaara wal-afidata); rarely are you thankful.

-[2:156] Those who, when the adversity has afflicted them, they say: “Indeed, we belong to God and indeed, to Him we are returning.”
+[2:156] Those who, when the adversity has afflicted them say: “Indeed, we belong to God and indeed, to Him we are returning.”